dalealleshouse/zero-to-devops/README.md

 New-Alias minikube *PATH-TO-MINIKUBE-EXE*
 ```

-Start minikube which will automatically configure kubectl.
-This requires
+All minikube commands require running Powershell as an Administrator.
+The
-opening Powershell in administration mode.
+command below will start minikube and configure kubectl.

 ``` powershell
 minikube --vm-driver=hyperv --hyperv-virtual-switch=minikube start